agi-brain/xuance/docs/source/documents/api/policies/categorical.rst

   :param hidden_sizes: The sizes of the hidden layers.
   :type hidden_sizes: Sequence[int]
   :param normalize: The method of normalization.
-  :type normalize: nn.Module
+  :type normalize: nn.Cell
   :param initialize: The initialization for the parameters of the networks.
-  :type initialize: Tensor
+  :type initialize: ms.Tensor
   :param activation: The choose of activation functions for hidden layers.
-  :type activation: nn.Module
+  :type activation: nn.Cell

 .. py:function::
   xuance.mindspore.policies.categorical.ActorNet.construct(x)

-  xxxxxx.
+  A feed forward method that is used to calculate the model's output based on the input state x, and set the parameters of the categorical distribution based on the output of the actor model.
+  Finally, this method returns the logits of categorical distribution.

   :param x: The input tensor.
-  :type x: torch.Tensor
+  :type x: ms.Tensor
-  :return: xxxxxx.
+  :return: The logits of categorical distribution.
-  :rtype: xxxxxx
+  :rtype: ms.Tensor

 .. py:class::
   xuance.mindspore.policies.categorical.CriticNet(state_dim, hidden_sizes, normalize, initialize, activation)

+  This is a neural network module, CriticNet, typically used for approximating the value function of a state.

   :param state_dim: The dimension of the input state.
   :type state_dim: int
   :param hidden_sizes: The sizes of the hidden layers.
   :type hidden_sizes: Sequence[int]
   :param normalize: The method of normalization.
-  :type normalize: nn.Module
+  :type normalize: nn.Cell
   :param initialize: The initialization for the parameters of the networks.
-  :type initialize: Tensor
+  :type initialize: ms.Tensor
   :param activation: The choose of activation functions for hidden layers.
-  :type activation: nn.Module
+  :type activation: nn.Cell

 .. py:function::
   xuance.mindspore.policies.categorical.CriticNet.construct(x)

-  xxxxxx.
+  A feed forward method that takes a tensor x as input and passes it through the critic network, returning the output (value estimate).

   :param x: The input tensor.
-  :type x: torch.Tensor
+  :type x: ms.Tensor
-  :return: xxxxxx.
+  :return: The evaluated values of the input x.
-  :rtype: xxxxxx
+  :rtype: ms.Tensor

 .. py:class::
   xuance.mindspore.policies.categorical.ActorCriticPolicy(action_space, representation, actor_hidden_size, critic_hidden_size, normalize, initialize, activation)

+  A module for an actor-critic policy in DRL.
+  This type of policy is commonly used in actor-critic DRL algorithms, where the actor is responsible for selecting actions, and the critic evaluates the value of the current state.

   :param action_space: The action space of the environment.
   :type action_space: Space
   :param representation: The representation module.
-  :type representation: nn.Module
+  :type representation: nn.Cell
   :param actor_hidden_size: The sizes of the hidden layers in actor network.
   :type actor_hidden_size: list
   :param critic_hidden_size: The sizes of the hidden layers in critic networks.
   :type critic_hidden_size: list
   :param normalize: The method of normalization.
-  :type normalize: nn.Module
+  :type normalize: nn.Cell
   :param initialize: The initialization for the parameters of the networks.
-  :type initialize: Tensor
+  :type initialize: ms.Tensor
   :param activation: The choose of activation functions for hidden layers.
-  :type activation: nn.Module
+  :type activation: nn.Cell

 .. py:function::
   xuance.mindspore.policies.categorical.ActorCriticPolicy.construct(observation)

-  xxxxxx.
+  A feed forward method that takes an observation (input state) and performs a forward pass through the representation, actor, and critic networks.
+  It returns the outputs of the representation (hidden states), actor (logits of the action distributions), and critic (evaluated values).

   :param observation: The original observation variables.
-  :type observation: Tensor
+  :type observation: ms.Tensor
-  :return: xxxxxx.
+  :return: A tuple that includes the outputs of the representation (hidden states), actor (logits of the action distributions), and critic (evaluated values).
-  :rtype: xxxxxx
+  :rtype: tuple

 .. py:class::
   xuance.mindspore.policies.categorical.ActorPolicy(action_space, representation, actor_hidden_size, normalize, initialize, activation)

+  This type of policy is commonly used in actor-only reinforcement learning algorithms, where the actor is responsible for selecting actions based on the current state.

   :param action_space: The action space of the environment.
   :type action_space: Space
   :param representation: The representation module.
-  :type representation: nn.Module
+  :type representation: nn.Cell
   :param actor_hidden_size: The sizes of the hidden layers in actor network.
   :type actor_hidden_size: list
   :param normalize: The method of normalization.
-  :type normalize: nn.Module
+  :type normalize: nn.Cell
   :param initialize: The initialization for the parameters of the networks.
-  :type initialize: Tensor
+  :type initialize: ms.Tensor
   :param activation: The choose of activation functions for hidden layers.
-  :type activation: nn.Module
+  :type activation: nn.Cell

 .. py:function::
   xuance.mindspore.policies.categorical.ActorPolicy.construct(observation)

-  xxxxxx.
+  A feed forward method that takes an observation (input state) and performs a forward pass through the representation and actor networks.
+  It returns the outputs of the representation (hidden states) and actor (logits of the categorical action distributions).

   :param observation: The original observation variables.
-  :type observation: Tensor
+  :type observation: ms.Tensor
-  :return: xxxxxx.
+  :return: A tuple that includes the outputs of the representation (hidden states) and actor (logits of the categorical action distributions).
-  :rtype: xxxxxx
+  :rtype: tuple

 .. py:class::
   xuance.mindspore.policies.categorical.PPGActorCritic(action_space, representation, actor_hidden_size, critic_hidden_size, normalize, initialize, activation)

+  An implementation of an actor-critic model for phasic policy gradient methods in reinforcement learning.

   :param action_space: The action space of the environment.
   :type action_space: Space
   :param representation: The representation module.
-  :type representation: nn.Module
+  :type representation: nn.Cell
   :param actor_hidden_size: The sizes of the hidden layers in actor network.
   :type actor_hidden_size: list
   :param critic_hidden_size: The sizes of the hidden layers in critic networks.
   :type critic_hidden_size: list
   :param normalize: The method of normalization.
-  :type normalize: nn.Module
+  :type normalize: nn.Cell
   :param initialize: The initialization for the parameters of the networks.
-  :type initialize: Tensor
+  :type initialize: ms.Tensor
   :param activation: The choose of activation functions for hidden layers.
-  :type activation: nn.Module
+  :type activation: nn.Cell

 .. py:function::
   xuance.mindspore.policies.categorical.PPGActorCritic.construct(observation)

-  xxxxxx.
+  A feed forward method that takes an observation (input state) and performs a forward pass through the representation networks, actor, critic, and auxiliary critic networks.
+  It returns the outputs of these components.

   :param observation: The original observation variables.
-  :type observation: Tensor
+  :type observation: ms.Tensor
-  :return: xxxxxx.
+  :return: A tupel that includes the outputs of these representation networks, actor, critic, and auxiliary critic networks.
-  :rtype: xxxxxx
+  :rtype: tupel

 .. py:class::
   xuance.mindspore.policies.categorical.CriticNet_SACDIS(state_dim, action_dim, hidden_sizes, initialize, activation)

+  An implementation of a critic network for the Soft Actor-Critic (SAC) with discrete action spaces.

   :param state_dim: The dimension of the input state.
   :type state_dim: int